mikekazakov/nimble-commander/Docs/Help.md

 The viewer can operate within the application window where it was launched, replacing the file panels with its interface.
 Alternatively, it can be configured to appear as a separate floating window.

-To open the built-in viewer, press the `Alt + F3` hotkey or select the `Command > Internal Viewer` menu item.
+To open the built-in viewer, press the `F3` hotkey or select the `Command > Internal Viewer` menu item.
 To close it, simply press `Esc`.

 # Integrated Terminal
 Nimble Commander includes a built-in terminal emulator, allowing you to run command-line utilities without switching to another application.